-Research and development of balconies is a fundamental part of the success of Sapphire innovations.
-Not just on site but throughout their lifespan. understanding how and why is achieved not only through extensive theory based analysis but significant testing.
+Research and development is a fundamental part of the success of our innovations.
+The R&D we carry out is not just testing our balconies deliver on site but throughout their lifespan too.
+Understanding how and why is achieved not only through extensive theory-based analysis but significant testing.

-Sapphire place significant value in testing.
-Both in our own test facilities and with reputable external test companies.
-Sapphire undertake their own and also commission specialists in their fields to test components both with software for example FEA and structural calculations as well as bespoke and standard representative samples.
+We place significant value in research and testing, both in our own test facilities and with reputable external test companies.
+We undertake in-house and commission specialists to test components.
+We use both software (for example, FEA and structural calculations) as well as bespoke and standard representative samples.

-By doing so Sapphire can refine, replace and improve existing products and test out market leading innovations both in terms of concepts and in materials.
+By doing so we can refine, replace and improve existing products and test out market-leading innovations both in terms of concepts and in materials.

 Our Cassette® system has been rigorously tested by a UKAS accredited organisation.
 Their report concluded that the results for the samples tested showed:

 - Connections to concrete slabs.
-Across multiple tests the lowest failure rate was 64kNm, which is more than twice the maximum load of 30kNm per anchor which Sapphire typically design to.
+Across multiple tests, the lowest failure rate was 64kNm.
+This is more than twice the maximum load of 30kNm per anchor which we typically design to.